 Last year, you got to know the makers behind Cambodia’s clothing industry through the award-winning documentary film short, Made in Cambodia.
 In the film you joined three emerging designers who went inside garment factories and maker communities where they listened and learned.
 Through personal conversations and authentic connections, the three students discovered how their designs can turn fashion into a force for good.

-In partnership with Levi Strauss Foundation, Cordes Foundation, Parsons School of Fashion and California College of the Arts, our journey #8 will bring you back stories of the hopes and dreams of the women behind Made in Sri Lanka.
+In partnership with Levi Strauss Foundation, Cordes Foundation, Parsons School of Fashion and California College of the Arts, our journey #8 will bring you stories of the hopes and dreams of the women behind Made in Sri Lanka.